 The purpose of the Iowa Nutrient Research Center is to pursue a science-based approach to nutrient management research through evaluating the performance of current and emerging nutrient management practices, and using an adaptive management framework for providing recommendations for the implementation of nutrient management practices and the development of new nutrient management practices.
 We continue to gain a better understanding of nutrient movement through the landscape in Iowa, and from that research, scientists funded by the center have made progress towards nutrient loss reduction.

-In its first five years, the center has received $8.72 million in state appropriations and supported 76 water quality projects.
+In its first six years, the center has received $10 million in state appropriations and supported 92 water quality projects.
 More than 95 percent of funding has gone directly to support research.
 Significant additional leveraging of center-supported projects comes through additional federal, state and private funding,

 Accomplishments to date

-- Held annual meetings of the INRC Advisory Council
+- Held annual meetings and teleconferences with the INRC Advisory Council.

 - Center research shows that this edge-of-field practice that filters tile drainage through woodchips can significantly reduce nitrogen pollution.

 - New research is investigating corn cobs and other carbon sources for bioreactors, which may be more economical and more effective at reducing other pollutants, including bacteria and phosphorus.

 Saturated riparian buffers

 - The center continues to support research to fine-tune recommendations for this new technology that center funds helped develop.